ManticoreGamesInc/platform-documentation/src/core_api.md

 At a high level, CORE Lua types can be divided into two groups: data structures and Objects.
 Data structures are owned by Lua, while Objects are owned by the engine and could be destroyed while still referenced by Lua.
 Objects all inherit from a single base type: Object.
 Data structures have no common parent.
 However, all data structures and Objects share a common `type` property, which is a String indicating its type.
 The value of the `type` property will match the section headings below, for example: "Ability", "Vector2", "CoreObject", etc.  All CORE types also share an `IsA()` function.
 The `IsA()` function can be passed a type name, and will return `true` if the value is that type or one of its subtypes, or will return `false` if it is not.
 For example, `myObject:IsA("StaticMesh")`.

+A lowercase type denotates a basic Lua type, such as `string` and `boolean`.
+You can learn more about Lua types from the official manual [here](https://www.lua.org/manual/2.2/section3_3.html).
+An uppercase type is a Core Type, such as `Player` and `CoreObject`.

 ### [Ability](/core_api/classes/ability/abilityOverview)

 Abilities are Objects created at runtime and attached to Players.
 Spawn an ability with `game:SpawnAbility()`.
 Abilities can be activated by association with an Action Binding.
 They flow internally through the phases: Ready, Cast, Execute, Recovery and Cooldown.